The elephant headed god

 Ganesha's earliest name was Ekadanta (One Tusk), referring to his single whole tusk, the other having been broken off.
 Some of the earliest images of Ganesha show him holding his broken tusk.
 The importance of this distinctive feature is reflected in the Mudgala Purana, which states that the name of Ganesha's second incarnation is Ekadanta.
 Ganesha's protruding belly appears as a distinctive attribute in his earliest statuary, which dates to the Gupta period (fourth to sixth centuries).

 This feature is so important that, according to the Mudgala Purana, two different incarnations of Ganesha use names based on it: Lambodara (Pot Belly, or, literally, Hanging Belly) and Mahodara (Great Belly).
 Both names are Sanskrit compounds describing his belly (Sanskrit: udara).
 The number of Ganesha's arms varies; his best-known forms have between two and sixteen arms.
 Many depictions of Ganesha feature four arms, which is mentioned in Puranic sources and codified as a standard form in some iconographic texts.
 His earliest images had two arms.
 Forms with 14 and 20 arms appeared in central India during the 9th and 10th centuries.
-The stone Ganesh statue below is also in Jodhpur, the wooden one is a lovely example of a pot bellied Ganesh which you can buy on our Ganesh pages.
+The stone Ganesh statue below is also in Jodhpur, the wooden one is a lovely example of a pot bellied Ganesh.

 The serpent and Ganesh's marks